cyberboy666/recurBOY/booklet.md

 the nav_button can be pressed `UP` , `DOWN` , `LEFT`, `RIGHT` and `IN`. we will not use the `IN` button for now.

-pressing `UP` and `DOWN` lets you scroll through the list of samples. this list comes from the `~/Videos` folder on the pi's SD card and from the top level of an attached usb-drive. any .mp4, .mkv, .avi or .mov file will be shown although it is not guarenteed it will work with the player - we find h264 mp4 to be most reliable.
+pressing `UP` and `DOWN` lets you scroll through the list of samples. this list comes from the `~/Videos` folder on the pi's SD card and the `/Videos` folder on top level of an attached usb-drive. any .mp4, .mkv, .avi or .mov file will be shown although it is not guarenteed it will work with the player - we find h264 mp4 to be most reliable.

 pressing `SELECT` on a sample will start playing it. the playing sample will be highlighed on the display

 ### shaders

-in exactly the same way as in _samples_ from this source mode you can navigate through and select a shader file to run. this list is compiled from the `~/Shaders` folder on the pi and any .frag, .shader, .glsl, .glslf,or .fsh file in the top level of an attached device.
+in exactly the same way as in _samples_ from this source mode you can navigate through and select a shader file to run. this list is compiled from the `~/Shaders` folder on the pi and any .frag, .shader, .glsl, .glslf,or .fsh file in the `/Shaders` folder on top level of an attached device.

 while the display is in __SHADER__ mode you can use the 4 knobs or CV inputs to manipulate the shader parameters. each shader has parameters 1-3 mapped to different values. parameter 4 always controls the speed.

-### camera

-to use live input from a raspberry pi camera first ensure it is attached correctly. if a camera is attached the _camera_ source will be avaliabe by pressing `MODE`. from here pressing `SELECT` will start showing the camera _preview_. when previewing it is possible to press `SELECT` again to start and stop camera _record_. after recording has stopped it will be converted to h264 mp4 and saved in `~/Videos` to be launched in _sampler_ mode.

 ### FX

-from any source mode you can press the `RIGHT` nav_button to enter _fx_ mode. you can see this on the title of the display. same as elsewhere an _fx_ can be selected with `UP`, `DOWN` and `SELECT`. pressing `LEFT` will return to the selected _source mode_
+from any source mode you can press the `RIGHT` nav_button to enter _fx_ mode. you can see this on the title of the display. same as elsewhere an _fx_ can be selected with `UP`, `DOWN` and `SELECT`. pressing `LEFT` will return to the selected _source mode_. these are read from `~/Fx` folder on the pi of `/Fx` folder on top level of attached usb drive.

 pressing the `FX` button will toggle the selected _fx_ on and off. this _fx_ will process whichever of the 3 sources is selected.